 There is an estimated one billion people with disabilities globally – approximately 15 percent of the world’s population.
 An estimated 80% of people with disabilities live in developing countries and one in five of the world’s poorest people have a disability.
 People with disabilities (PWD) face barriers in all sectors (access to education, healthcare, employment, income, justice, social support, appropriate assistive technology and opportunities for civic involvement) and at all levels, from systemwide exclusion to negative attitudes within the community and wider society.
 These barriers create lasting disadvantages and a vicious cycle of poverty between schooling, employment and people’s life chances.
 People with disabilities face intersecting and compounding forms of discrimination on the grounds of gender, sexuality, impairment type, age, race, ethnicity, religion or belief, and location which all contribute to disability-related exclusion.

-The Department for International Development (DFID’s) Disability Inclusion Strategy (opens in a new window) is about how we can achieve a world where no-one is left behind.
+The former Department for International Development, now Foreign, Commonwealth & Development Office (FCDO’s), Disability Inclusion Strategy (opens in a new window) is about how we can achieve a world where no-one is left behind.

 People with disabilities need to be:

 A panel of speakers discuss what it means to mainstream disability inclusion, disaggregated data, and the Washington group questions.

 This PowerPoint presentation accompanies the UK aid webinar recorded on 20 November 2019.

 Learn the terms related to disability inclusion in our guidance and find out how to address it within project documents and implementation.

 A User Guide that addresses how groups can advance their reporting of disability.
 In collaboration with DFID and the Washington Group.

 UK Aid Direct grant holders AbleChildAfrica share best practice for empowering young people with disabilities to drive change and claim their rights.